 Book Review: Learn to Program

-Learn to Program by Chris Pine is a concise introduction to the world of Learn to Program Coverprogramming using an interpreted scripting language called Ruby.
+Learn to Program by Chris Pine is a concise introduction to the world of programming using an interpreted scripting language called Ruby.
 An initial “cool point” goes to Pine for writing Learn to Program around Ruby, which is totally free to use, copy, modify, and distribute.
 The examples start from the basics of getting Ruby correctly installed and configured for your particular operating system.
 Although Ruby is mostly developed on Linux, it is a cross-platform language that is supported on many types of UNIX, DOS, Windows 95/98/Me/NT/2000/XP, MacOS, BeOS, and OS/2.
 I ran the examples on my Windows XP laptop without any problems, using a simple, free text editor called Textpad for some of the examples and the command line to round out my experience.
 The best part of it all…all of the programming tools were free!
 Gotta love it.

 Pine aptly starts out with the essentials for most newbies to programming: data types, arithmetic operations, variables, and variable assignments.
 I found the overall approach and programming examples to be fun, detailed, and loaded with little tidbits of information, which gave great insight into the “how” and “why” of things.
 Pine’s examples and explanations throughout Learn to Program were great at illustrating the power of Ruby and programming in general, without having the overtly silly and annoying tone typically found in the “Dummies” series of books.